Skip to main content

 Local Connection

-Local authorities have the discretion to set their own local connection rules within the framework of the Housing Act.
-A local connection can be established for various reasons, such as if the person:
+Local authorities can set their own local connection rules within the framework of the Housing Act 1996.

-• is living or working in the area
+• is living in or working in the area

 • has received leaving care support from the local authority

-• has been living in Section 95 Home Office asylum support accommodation
+• has been living in section 95 asylum support accommodation provided by the Home Office

-• is a child who has been 'looked after' by the local authority and has acquired a local connection through their accommodation placement
+• is a child who has been looked after by the local authority and has gained a local connection through their placement

-Local connection rules do not apply to care leavers and therefore they can seek assistance from any local authority.
+Local connection rules do not apply to care leavers.
+Care leavers can seek help from any local authority, regardless of where they live.

-When a person presents as homeless and is seeking assistance from the local authority but is assessed as having no local connection to the area, the local authority can refer the person to another local housing authority if they have a local connection to that area and the person is not at risk of domestic abuse in that area.
+If a person presents as homeless and is assessed as having no local connection to the area, the local authority may refer them to another housing authority where they do have a local connection.